aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 # Motivation

 The existing aws-cloudfront module doesn't adhere to standard naming convention, lacks convenience methods for more easily interacting with distributions, origins, and behaviors, and has been in an "experimental" state for years.
-This proposal aims to bring a friendlier, more ergonic interface to the module, and advance the module to a GA-ready state.
+This proposal aims to bring a friendlier, more ergonomic interface to the module, and advance the module to a GA-ready state.

 # Design Summary